sigcnl/sigcnl.github.io/cnl2018pd.md

 Attempto Controlled English (ACE) offers numbers that are positive and negative integers and positive and negative reals.
 Furthermore, there are arithmetic expressions built with the help of the operators +, -, *, /, ^ from numbers, variables, proper names and parenthesised subexpressions.

 Boolean formulas are built from numbers, arithmetic expressions, proper names and variables with the help of the comparison operators =, \=, >, >=, < and =<.
-In RACE the copula *is* can be used as a synonym for the comparison operator =.
+In RACE the copula **is** can be used as a synonym for the comparison operator =.

 When reasoning with arithmetic expressions and formulas one encounters four phenomena that did not previously occur in the Attempto reasoner RACE.
-+ While RACE fundamentally relies on syntactic matching of logical atoms, numerical expressions – like those in the formula *100/50 + 8 = 4 + 6* – cannot simply be matched, but must be numerically evaluated before being tested for equality.
++ While RACE fundamentally relies on syntactic matching of logical atoms, numerical expressions – like those in the formula **100/50 + 8 = 4 + 6** – cannot simply be matched, but must be numerically evaluated before being tested for equality.
-+ While previously the order of processing did not matter, the evaluation of expressions – as in *A is B+C. C is D-1.
++ While previously the order of processing did not matter, the evaluation of expressions – as in **A is B+C. C is D-1.
 B is 2.
-D is 3*. – must be delayed until all constituents have a value.
+D is 3**. – must be delayed until all constituents have a value.
-+ Even after evaluation remain problems of relating formulas, as can be seen in the deduction attempt *X=1 \|- X>0*.
++ Even after evaluation remain problems of relating formulas, as can be seen in the deduction attempt **X=1 \|- X>0**.
-+ As in standard logic arithmetical contradictions can involve negation, as for instance in A is 1.
-A is not 1.
-But there are new forms of contradictions not involving negation, for example *A is 1.
-A is 2*. or simply *1=2*.
++ As in standard logic arithmetical contradictions can involve negation, as for instance in **A is 1.
+A is not 1**.
+But there are new forms of contradictions not involving negation, for example **A is 1.
+A is 2**. or simply **1=2**.

 Using simple examples I will show in this demo how these problems can be solved so that RACE can effectively and efficiently reason with numbers, expressions and formulas.